addisonwang2013/DTL/README.md

 ## Dual Transfer Learning for Event-based End-task Prediction via Pluggable Event to Image Translation (ICCV'21)

-We have updated our paper by adding some new references. lease refer to the Arxiv paper at https://arxiv.org/pdf/2109.01801.pdf for the latest information.
+We have updated our paper by adding some new references.
+Please refer to the Arxiv paper at https://arxiv.org/pdf/2109.01801.pdf for the latest information.

 ## Citation
 If you find this resource helpful, please cite the paper as follows: